kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

   |-------------------|----------------------------------------------------------------------------|
   | webOS             | flutter-webos create --platforms webos helloworld                          |
   | webOS and Linux   | flutter-webos create --platforms webos,linux helloworld                    |

-- Or you can also create a project for webOS and add Linux, or vice versa.
+  Or you can also create a project for webOS first and add Linux, or vice versa.

   ``` shell
   $ flutter-webos create --platforms webos helloworld